elixirschool/elixirschool/lessons/basics/strings.md

 Let's first give a watch to `anagrams?/2`.
 We are checking whether the parameters we are receiving are binaries or not.
 That's the way we check if a parameter is a String in Elixir.

-After it, we are just calling a function that orders the strings in alphabetical order, first doing the string lowercase and then using `String.graphemes`, which returns a list with the Graphemes of the string.
+After that, we are just calling a function that orders the strings in alphabetical order, first doing the string lowercase and then using `String.graphemes`, which returns a list with the Graphemes of the string.
 Pretty straight, right?

 Let's check the output on iex: